 With mosquito– and tick-borne diseases on the rise, it’s more important than ever to protect yourself and your family from mosquito and tick bites, in addition to other bothersome New England bugs.
-Modern Pest’s Homecare Vector program can protect you from these annoying bugs on your property, but you won’t always be in your home during the busy summer months.
+Modern Pest’s Homecare Mosquito, Flea, and Tick program can protect you from these annoying bugs on your property, but you won’t always be at home during the busy summer months.

 So, with all the different brands and formulations of bug sprays, lotions, wipes, and other products on the market, what should you choose?

 There are four Environmental Protection Agency (EPA)-registered products that have been proven to be most effective in repelling mosquitoes and ticks.
 They all have safety and effectiveness data and are safe for pregnant and breastfeeding women.
 They are DEET, Picaridin, Oil of Lemon Eucalyptus, and IR3535.

 DEET repels ticks for about two to ten hours, and mosquitoes from two to twelve hours depending on the percentage of DEET in the product.
 Concentrations of DEET greater than 50% don’t offer more protection against mosquitoes.
 The Center for Disease Control (CDC) recommends using products that are greater or equal to 20% DEET.
 DEET can feel greasy on the skin and gives off a distinct odor.
 It can also damage materials like acetate, rayon, Spandex, leather, and watch crystals.
 Avoid exposing plastic glasses frames and goggles to DEET.

 - Off!
 Deep Woods, 25% DEET, 8 hours of protection

 - Repel Family Dry Insect Repellent, 10% DEET, 2-4 hours of protection